 Interested in purchasing? * Click here to see payment options.

 All prices are unframed unless otherwise noted.
 In the event of a price discrepancy between online and in-store pricing, in-store pricing is considered correct.

 About The Artist

-Frances Harris was born in 1913 and passed away October 2017 at the age of 104.
-Frances emigrated from England to Canada in 1939.
+Frances Harris was born in 1913 and passed away in 2017 at 104 years of age.
+She emigrated from England to Canada in 1939.
 It is the scenery from the Rockies to the Pacific Coast and the Gulf Islands of British Columbia that have been among the greatest sources of her inspiration.
 The Vancouver School of Art and several well-known British Columbia artists have all contributed to Frances's art education, but Robert Genn and the late Alex Sutherland have had the greatest influence on her work.
 Frances Harris preferred medium is oil to paint the vast and powerful British Columbia landscape, honouring the great works by the famous Canadian Group of Seven.

 Frances Harris, legally visually impaired since the 1990’s was a vivacious person and an inspiration to all younger artists.
 In her late 80's she still traveled regularly throughout British Columbia as well as through Italy, France and Mexico, finding her own images to inspire her paintings, even hiring a small plane to take her flying over the Chilcotin plateau and Similkameen valley.